SimonDosda/SimonDosda.github.io/_posts/2021-05-24-docker-postgres.markdown

 Which is exactly what we want in order to manage several version of _PostgreSQL_ without having to install them.
 Note that we will see how to do it for _PostgreSQL_, but you can do the same with any database.

 You can find instructions to install _Docker_ [here](https://docs.docker.com/get-docker/).
-You will also need _psql_ to interact with the database, see [here](https://blog.timescale.com/tutorials/how-to-install-psql-on-mac-ubuntu-debian-windows/) for the installation.
+You will also need _psql_ to interact with the database; see [here](https://blog.timescale.com/tutorials/how-to-install-psql-on-mac-ubuntu-debian-windows/) for the installation.

 ## Run your _PostgreSQL_ container